 - 1. One major research paper will be due before April 30th, 2013.
 Length: 20-25 pages.
 Value: 60% of your grade. - 2.
-A condition for successful completion of your major research paper will be submission of a 300 to 500-word abstract and a one-page (or less) preliminary bibliography for this paper AT OR BEFORE THE FINAL SEMINAR MEETING ON April 8th 2013.
+A condition for successful completion of your major research paper will be submission of a 300 to 500-word abstract including a one-page (or less) preliminary bibliography for this paper FIVE DAYS BEFORE THE FINAL SEMINAR MEETING ON April 8th 2013.
+At that meeting we will have a roundtable discussion of the major papers of all members of the group as an exercise in mutual support and criticism.
 Value: 10% of your grade. - 3.
 Each seminar member will be required to make at least one presentation to the class, depending on the number of participants we actually have.
 The presenter will be responsible for structuring the presentation (i.e. determining its scope and sequencing), and of course identifying a central theme or issue or problem.
-Every presenter will distribute to the class one week in advance of the presentation a 'package' of information including one or more readings with a total length of 25 pages or less.
+Every presenter will distribute to the class one week in advance of the presentation, via the course web site, a 'package' of information including one or more readings with a total length of 30 pages or less.
 Value: 20% of your grade. - 4.
 For every presentation there will be a "designated discussant" who will be expected to communicate with the presenter, read the material assigned, and start discussion off with two or three points of well informed inquiry or constructive criticism.
 I will work to generate optimum pairings of presenters with discussants.
 Discussants' comments need not be submitted to me this is a matter of you supporting each other as colleagues.
-10% of your grade. - 5.
-Total seminar experience, if we learn enjoy each other's company and work to support each other intellectually through the term: priceless
+Value: 10% of your grade. - 5.
+Total seminar experience, if we learn enjoy each other's company and work to support each other intellectually through the term: